On the Border Mexican Grill & Cantina

-On The Border Mexican Grill & Cantina is a chain of Tex-Mex food casual dining restaurants located in the United States and South Korea.
+On The Border Mexican Grill & Cantina is an American chain of Tex-Mex food casual dining restaurants.
 The chain and brand name is owned by Argonne Capital Group.

 History

-The first On The Border location opened on October 29, 1982 in Dallas, Texas.
-On March 3, 2009, the chain lost its wholly owned subsidiary designation when it was merged into Brinker International as a company brand.
+The first On The Border location opened on October 29, 1982, in Dallas, Texas.
+In 1994, the chain lost its wholly owned subsidiary designation when it was merged into Brinker International as a company brand.
 In 2010, Brinker International sold On the Border to Golden Gate Capital.
 OTB Acquisition LLC, an affiliate of Golden Gate Capital, announced that it had completed its acquisition of On The Border Mexican Grill & Cantina from Brinker International, Inc. (NYSE: EAT).
-On April 24, 2014, the chain was once again sold to another private equity firm by the name of Argonne Capital Group.
+On April 24, 2014, the chain was sold to Argonne Capital Group, another private equity firm.

+In February 2025, both locations in Long Island, New York were closed permanently.
+On March 5, 2025, On the Border filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $10 million and $50 million.
+The company blamed inflation, rising interest costs and low traffic demand as factors contributing to the bankruptcy filing.

+Pappas Restaurants Inc. revealed on May 7, 2025 it would be bringing On the Border into its portfolio following a successful auction bid.

 Restaurants

-The chain operates over 150 restaurants within the United States and thirteen locations (7 stores in Seoul, Bucheon, Goyang, Hanam, Suwon, Daejeon and Busan) in South Korea.
+The chain at one time operated over 150 restaurants within the United States and thirteen locations (7 stores in Seoul, Bucheon, Goyang, Hanam, Suwon, Daejeon and Busan) in South Korea.
+However, as part of the March 2025 bankruptcy filing, half of the locations permanently closed.